thomasschafer/scout/README.md

 ## Usage

 Run `scooter` in a terminal to launch Scooter.
 You can then enter some text to search with and text to replace matches with, toggle on or off fixed strings, and enter a regex pattern that filenames must match.
 A more extensive set of keymappings will be shown at the bottom of the window: these vary slightly depending on the screen you're on.

+## Contributing

+Contributions are very welcome!
+I'd be especially grateful for any contributions to add scooter to popular package managers.
+If you'd like to add a new feature, please create an issue first so we can discuss the idea, then create a PR with your changes.